pkivolowitz/asm_book/section_1/regs/ldr.md

     add     x1, x0, x1, lsl 3
 ```

 We are performing address arithmetic on `longs`.
-Each `long` is 8 bytes wide. `x1, lsl 3` means "before adding the value of `x1` to `x0`, multiple `x1` by 8."
+Each `long` is 8 bytes wide. `x1, lsl 3` means "before adding the value of `x1` to `x0`, multiply `x1` by 8."
 Eight is 2 raised to the power of 3. `lsl 3` means shift left by 3 bits ... shifting is a fast way of integer multiplication (and division) by powers of 2.

 `Line 13` is the branch to the *bottom* of the loop where the decision code is written.
 We saw how this can save an instruction [here](../for/README.md).